 Brian Laundrie's mother called 911 on ‘Dog the Bounty Hunter’

-Duane 'Dog' Chapman says he wants to help capture Brian Laundrie alive following the homicide of is fiancee, Gabby Petito
+Duane 'Dog' Chapman has said he wants to help capture Brian Laundrie alive

-NORTH PORT, Fla. – FIRST ON FOX: "Dog the Bounty Hunter" called it "a shame" that Brian Laundrie’s mother Roberta Laundrie called 911 Saturday rather than answer his knock on the family’s front door.
+FIRST ON FOX: "Dog the Bounty Hunter" called it "a shame" that Brian Laundrie’s mother Roberta Laundrie called 911 Saturday rather than answer his knock on the family’s front door.

-Audio emerged Monday indicating that Brian Laundrie’s parents called 911 to report the presence of Duane "Dog" Chapman on their property.
+Audio emerged Monday indicating that Brian Laundrie’s parents called 911 to report the presence of Duane "Dog" Chapman on their North Port, Florida property.

 "The female, Roberta... called in on 911," a dispatcher is heard saying on a radio recording, adding that the caller "referenced a situation with the male."